-

 In 2010, matthew launched a popular docu-pop podcast, The Band That Never Was, with each episode containing a single.

-In 2011, matthew formed Ah Pook the Destroyer with Paul Shapera of Mocha Lab and released their debut album The Silver Key, based on the H.P.
+In 2011, matthew formed Ah Pook the Destroyer with Paul Shapera and released their debut album The Silver Key, based on the H.P.
 Lovecraft story of the same name.
 They released a follow-up, The King in Yellow, in 2021. matthew has contributed guitar on Shapera's subsequent projects, including the acclaimed The Dolls of New Albion: A Steampunk Opera.

 His songs have been featured on several seasons of the PBS series Roadtrip Nation, and on National Public Radio's All Songs Considered.